Lyric Writing: Writing Lyrics to Music

 This course does not have any prerequisites.

-Required Textbook(s)
+Textbook(s)

-• A basic audio recording tool that will allow you to record yourself and save the recording in MP3 format.
+• Students are required to record themselves and save the recording in MP3 format.
 You will have a tool to use for this purpose inside the learning environment.
-Alternatively, you can use software like Audacity (PC) or GarageBand (Mac)
+Alternatively, you can use software such as GarageBand (Mac), Audacity (PC), or any DAW.

-Hardware Requirements
+Hardware

 General Course Requirements

-Below are the minimum requirements to access the course environment and participate in Live Chats.
+Below are the minimum requirements to access the course environment and participate in Live Classes.
 Please make sure to also check the Prerequisites and Course-Specific Requirements section above, and ensure your computer meets or exceeds the minimum system requirements for all software needed for your course.

 Mac Users